Spectrogram

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.

 When applied to an audio signal, spectrograms are sometimes called sonographs, voiceprints, or voicegrams.
 When the data are represented in a 3D plot they may be called waterfall displays.

-Spectrograms are used extensively in the fields of music, linguistics, sonar, radar, speech processing, seismology, and others.
+Spectrograms are used extensively in the fields of music, linguistics, sonar, radar, speech processing, seismology, ornithology, and others.
 Spectrograms of audio can be used to identify spoken words phonetically, and to analyse the various calls of animals.

 A spectrogram can be generated by an optical spectrometer, a bank of band-pass filters, by Fourier transform or by a wavelet transform (in which case it is also known as a scaleogram or scalogram).

 A spectrogram is usually depicted as a heat map, i.e., as an image with the intensity shown by varying the colour or brightness.

 Format

 A common format is a graph with two geometric dimensions: one axis represents time, and the other axis represents frequency; a third dimension indicating the amplitude of a particular frequency at a particular time is represented by the intensity or color of each point in the image.

 There are many variations of format: sometimes the vertical and horizontal axes are switched, so time runs up and down; sometimes as a waterfall plot where the amplitude is represented by height of a 3D surface instead of color or intensity.
 The frequency and amplitude axes can be either linear or logarithmic, depending on what the graph is being used for.
 Audio would usually be represented with a logarithmic amplitude axis (probably in decibels, or dB), and frequency would be linear to emphasize harmonic relationships, or logarithmic to emphasize musical, tonal relationships.